Benrise/Benrise/README.md

 # Hi 👋

-I'm a software engineer with a focus on Machine Learning, Backend Development, and AI solutions.
+I'm a software engineer with a focus on Machine Learning and Backend Development.
 I love solving complex problems, building efficient systems, and learning new technologies along the way.

 ## About
 - Currently working on ML engineering and backend development.